wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 !!!
 Note
     For more information, read about the [<b>integration project</b>](../../develop/create-integration-project) and the [<b>Docker project</b>](../../develop/create-docker-project).

--   Capability to create the integration solution as a **Maven Multi Module** project.
+-   Create the integration solution as a **Maven Multi Module** project.
 -   Embedded maven support to easily build and push projects.
 -   Maven profiles allowing you to build individual integration modules.
--   Capability to import/export maven project (integration project).
+-   Import/export maven project (integration project).
--   Capability to import/export projects with/without copying to the workspace.
+-   Import/export projects with/without copying to the workspace.
--   Capability to import existing modules into maven multi module project (integration project).
+-   Import existing modules into maven multi module project (integration project).
--   Capability to build and push Docker exporter using maven.
+-   Build and push Docker exporter using maven.
--   Capability to push images to a remote repository via the Docker exporter.
+-   Push images to a remote repository via the Docker exporter.
--   Capability to encrypt secrets in Docker/Kubernetes modules of the integration project by using the **Cipher Tool**.
+-   Encrypt secrets in Docker/Kubernetes modules of the integration project by using the **Cipher Tool**.

 Improvements to the [<b>embedded Micro Integrator (MI)</b>](../../develop/using-embedded-micro-integrator):

 -	WSO2 MI 1.2.0 as the embedded server runtime.
 -	Hot deployment capability for the embedded MI.
--   Capability to configure the embedded Micro Integrator via the tool.
+-   Configure the embedded Micro Integrator via the tool.
--   Capability to Run and Debug synapse configurations with MI 1.2.0.
+-   Run and Debug synapse configurations with MI 1.2.0.
--   Capability to view deployed services using the **Runtime Services** view.
+-   View deployed services using the **Runtime Services** view.
--   Capability to view and monitor deployed artifacts using the **embedded** WSO2 EI Monitoring Dashboard.
+-   View and monitor deployed artifacts using the **embedded** WSO2 EI Monitoring Dashboard.

 Improvements to the [Synapse Unit testing framework](../../develop/creating-unit-test-suite):

--   Capability to run detailed analysis of unit test failures.
+-   Run detailed analysis of unit test failures.
--   Capability to test synapse template.
+-   Test synapse templates.
--   Capability to use HTTP status code and HTTP version assertion.
+-   Use HTTP status code and HTTP version assertion.
--   Capability use JSON and text payload assertion for sequence testing.
+-   Use JSON and text payload assertion for sequence testing.

 Improvements to <b>artifact development</b>: